andredsferreira/andre-kb/md_notes/aws/aws-s3.md

 *Life Cycle Management*: You can configure objects in a bucket to move to a different class after a set number of days.
 For example, you might want objects to move to a S3 Glacier bucket after a 90 day period.
+Life cycle rules can apply to objects with a specific prefix.

 ## Access Control